5 Amazing NGOs For Animals In The City That Every Animal Lover Should Defo Pay A Visit To

-Federation of Indian Animal Protection Organisations (FIAPO) is India's only national federation, making it an important animal rights organization.
+The Federation Of Indian Animal Protection Organisations (FIAPO) is India's only national federation, making it an important animal rights organization.
 It has over 80 members and over 200 supporter organizations across countries.
-FIAPO is responsible for developing a positive human-animal relationship for all the street animals.
-The folks here are educating, researching and litigating to put an end to the use and abuse of animals in food, clothing and entertainment industry.
+FIAPO is responsible for developing a positive human-animal relationship for all street animals.
+The folks here are educating, researching and litigating to put an end to the use and abuse of animals in the food, clothing and entertainment industry.

 Timings | 10 AM - 6:30 PM